uo295180/algorithmics-template/README.md

 ```

-Then, the table of times that we obtain from the execution of this algorithims without optimizations is:
+Then, the table of times (in milliseconds without Optimization) that we obtain from the execution of this algorithims without optimizations is:

 |N|tLoop5|tLoop6|tLoop7|
 |--|--|---|---|